Homemade Healthy Birthday Cake Recipe for Dogs

 First, a few notes about the healthy dog cake recipe to get you started.
 First, I never use ingredients such as corn, wheat, or soy.
 These ingredients do not have any health benefits for our dogs, and are a common source of allergies and inflammation in pets.
 I used chickpea flour and coconut flour.
 Chickpeas are high in protein and fiber, and low in calories.
 They are packed with vitamins and potassium, and support good heart health.
 Coconut in all its glorious forms is a powerhouse.
 Coconut can combat yeast, inflammation, and skin infections, and it even helps with digestion.

 Since October is National Apple Month, I thought apples would make a great flavor choice for this delicious dog birthday cake.
 I don’t have to tell you, “an apple a day keeps the doctor away.”
 There is a reason for that quote.
 Apples are packed with antioxidants and fiber.
 One of those antioxidants, quercetin, is thought to help reduce cellular death caused by oxidation and inflammation of neurons, and thereby benefits neurological health.
 That’s some pretty heavy benefits for such a tasty and dog-friendly fruit.
+You can read more about apples in this post.
 So, on to the dog cake recipe!
 This recipe made Dexter a 6” cake, 6 muffins and 15 treat balls.
 Enjoy.

 Have you made a birthday cake for your dog?
 Tell me in the comments.